-The Board of Education may enter into an agreement with a classified employee to create a "dual employment position" whereby the employee serves a dual role during the school day (such as bus driver/teacher assistant, bus driver/custodian, etc.).
+The Board of Education may enter into an agreement with a classified employee to create a "dual employment position" whereby the employee serves a dual role during the school day (such as teacher assistant/bus driver, custodian/bus driver, etc.).
 When an employee enters into such an agreement for a position, failure to maintain appropriate licensure or certification, failure to fully perform or any refusal to fully perform the assigned duties in either of the areas will result in dismissal or a leave of absence without pay for both components of the dual position.
 An employee may not resign one portion of the agreed upon position without resigning the other portion, unless special permission is granted by the superintendent.

 The Hoke County Board of Education recognizes the importance of providing adequate transportation for the children and youth of this county.
 It is the responsibility of the Hoke County Schools Transportation Department to maintain an adequate number of substitute bus drivers for the effective and efficient operation of the bus transportation system.
 All classified employees not serving as a permanent bus driver are required to maintain appropriate licensure or certification to operate a school bus.
 Serving as a substitute bus driver is an essential job function of the dual employment position.
 Three refusals to drive as a substitute bus driver when requested to do so will result in dismissal of the employee.
 Failure to drive all routes will result in the same.
+Employees may access more information by referring to Board of Education Policy 7450 - Dual Employment Positions on our website at: nc50010924.schoolwires.net/Page/281